 Temple Square in poring over film after film.
 Now, it is almost too easy.
 Census records are online and indexed.
 What used to take multiple sessions can be done in minutes.
 The genealogy web site www.ancestry.com is a robust and easily accessible repository.
 There is a modest subscription fee, but when compared to traveling to spend hours or days in a library, it’s a fair price.
 Salt Lake City

-This article appeared in the February, 2010 issue of Sutton Life Magazine.
-For information about Sutton Life contact firstname.lastname@example.org or Mustang, Inc., 510 West Cedar, Sutton, NE 68979.
+This article appeared in the January, 2010 Sutton Life Magazine.
+Information about the magazine is available at firstname.lastname@example.org or Mustang, Inc., 510 West Cedar, Sutton, NE 68979.